AFNI program: DriveSuma

 the dataset to a particular target surface.

--view_surf y/n: Show or hide surface LABEL
+-view_surf y/n: Show or hide surface S_LABEL

 -load_col COL: Load a colorfile named COL.